On the Plague of Modern Production

 trendy plastic production is the wrong move.

-There is a wave of bands, currently, that are doing their best to achieve
+There are bands, currently, that are doing their best to achieve an older